 Verbs of Turkish nominalize in a number of ways.
-On the syntactic level nominalization occurs when a clause is embedded as a Sentential Object (or Subject), thereby allowing for the expression of tense using the values [+Future] (-(y)EcEk) and [-Future] (-DIK).
-At this level a further distinction can be made between the expression of 'Fact' versus 'Act', signalled by one of the aforementioned tense markers or the deverbalizing morpheme -mE respectively.
-The possibility to express this distinction is lexically determined: verdictive verbs express facts only, remissive, conative, and exercitive verbs express distinction is lexically determined: verdictive verbs there is no difference in meaning.
-In this paper, syntactic nominalization is opposed to the derivational nominalization of the verbal noun in -(y)Is.
+On the syntactic level nominalization occurs when a clause is embedded as a Sentential Object (or Subject), thereby allowing for the expression of tense using the values [+future] (-(y)EcEk) and [-future] (-DIK).
+At this level a further distinction can be made between the expression of "fact" versus "act", signalled by one of the aforementioned tense markers or the deverbalizing morpheme -mE respectively.
+The possibility to express this distinction is lexically determined: Verdictive verbs express facts only, remissive, conative, and exercitive verbs express acts only, whereas the choice of the suffix determines what is expressed in the group of expositives, apprehensives, putatives verbs.
+For emotive verbs there is no difference in meaning.
+In this paper, syntactic nominalization is opposed to the derivational nominalization of the verbal noun in $-(y)I_s$.
 Such verbal nouns are the product of a predicate formation rule, by means of which the number of arguments is (partially) reduced.